ankraft/smtpproxy/README.md

 - **smtphost=&lt;string>** : The host name of the receiving SMTP server.
 Mandatory.
 - **smtpport=&lt;integer>** : The port of the receiving SMTP server.
 Optional.
 The default is depends on the *smtpsecurity* type (*none* and *tls*: 25, *ssl*: 465).
 - **smtpsecurity=&lt;string>** : Indicates the type of the communication security to the SMTP server.
 Either "tls", "ssl", or "none" (all lowercase, without "..").
 The default is "none".
+- **smtpweakssl=&lt;string>** : This option is useful in case using outdated SMTP server with weak old implementation of SSL with lower TLS and security levels.
+It is NOT recommended and it is strongly advised to update SMTP server.
+Use it only if there is no other options left.
+Default is 'False'.
 - **smtpusername=&lt;string>** : The username for the SMTP account.
 Optional, but this entry must be provided if the SMTP server needs authentication.
 - **smtppassword=&lt;string>** : The password for the SMTP account.
 Optional, but this entry must be provided if the SMTP server needs authentication.
 **PLEASE NOTE**: The password is stored in plain text!
 See also the discussion regarding [Security](#security).